 If you need more fun cake stand ideas, just search for “styrofoam cake stand” on Pinterest – there are much better ideas there!

 notes & tips for these halloween cake pops

 - These cake pops are made completely from scratch, from cake to the frosting to the buttercream fondant.
 However, if you’d like to save yourself some time and effort, you can buy any of the main ingredient items (fondant, frosting, or cake) and substitute them in.
 It will work just as well!

-- I mentioned this above, you’ll need cake pop sticks and candy eyeballs to make these creepy monster cake pops.
+- I mentioned this above, you’ll need 6 inch pop sticks and candy eyeballs to make these creepy monster cake pops.

 - Looking for more great treats to serve at your Halloween party?
 Be sure to check out Glow in the Dark Jello Shots, Polyjuice Potion, Black Magic Sangria, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Purple People Eater Cocktail, Killer Mini Halloween Cakes, Witch’s Brew, Pretzel Witch Fingers, Monster Eye Pudding Cups, and Witch Hat Cupcakes!

 Remove mixer blades.
 Using your hands, slowly kneed in the remaining 2 cups of powdered sugar.
 If needed, add more powdered sugar until the desired consistency is reached.
 Fondant is ready when it does not stick to your hands, fondant feels mostly dry and not too oily, and you can hold up a long piece of fondant, gently shake it, and it does not stretch or change shape.